manpanmanpan/manpanmanpan.github.io/_posts/2019-2-27-Regression.md

 ![image](https://github.com/manpanmanpan/manpanmanpan.github.io/blob/master/img/1551515922(1).jpg?raw=true)

 For another example, we want to explore the impact of A font / B font to reading speed.
 There is a confounding variable : the education level of crowd.
-In order to get rid of that influence:
+In order to get rid of that influence (Blocking):
 1. Randomly sample some people, divide them into two groups according to the level of education (blocking)
 2. Randomly assign them to two types of fonts.